 Without a strong architecture, your brand could become chaotic and confusing, with different parts competing for attention and sending mixed messages to your customers.

-One example is Minute Maid, a brand under the Coca-Cola company, which has a reputation for “freshness.”
-So if the parent company were to call the juice makers “Minute Maid by Coca-Cola,” it’s contradictory, and chances are, it’ll confuse their consumers.
+One example is Minute Maid, a brand under the Coca-Cola company that has a reputation for “freshness.”
+So if the parent company were to call the juice makers “Minute Maid by Coca-Cola,” it would be contradictory, and chances are, it’d confuse their consumers.

 Moreover, statistics show that companies that don’t focus on branding to connect with their audience have a -18% customer value.
-So a well-designed foundation is essential to stand out from the competition.
+So a well-designed foundation is essential to standing out from the competition.